Ai copywriting tools

 6. They can be repetitive and cliche

-Last, but not least, there’s only so many ideas and phrasings AI can recycle based on a limited training data.
+Last, but not least, there are only so many ideas and phrasings AI can recycle based on a limited training data.
 Even if they are able to access the internet (like ChatGPT4 or Bing’s AI), they can still fall into repetitive patterns and use cliche phrases that may not be appropriate for your brand’s tone or voice.
 Again, human input is crucial in editing and refining the output generated by AI tools to ensure it aligns with a brand’s unique style.

-D. How to Choose an AI Copywriting Tool for Your Business
+How to Choose an AI Copywriting Tool for Your Business

 According to our 2023 State of Digital Advertising Survey, 48% of our respondents said they’ll use AI for scripts and copy this year.
 Yet, choosing one AI copywriting tool to actually serve you well can prove a challenge, especially since simple look on G2 for “AI writing tool” reveals 60 entries (and that’s just the AI writing tools in G2!).